TADAIMA: I'm Home

 MOHAI (Museum of History and Industry)

-I have spent 2025 curating an exhibit and creating a commissioned painting that will be on view February to April 2026.
-Image: Detail of Tadaima.
+I have spent 2025 curating an exhibit and creating a commissioned painting and community artwork display that will be on view February 14 to April 26, 2026.

 About the exhibit: